react-voodoo/react-voodoo/doc/readme.md

 ### `Voodoo.Node`

-Wraps any single React child and registers it with the parent tweener.
+Registers an element with the parent tweener and applies axis-driven style updates directly to its DOM node. **`Voodoo.Node` must have exactly one child element.**

 ```jsx
 <Voodoo.Node